razvanmatisan/duodiff/blogpost.md

 q\left(\mathbf x_t \mid \mathbf x_{t-1} \right) = \mathcal{N}\left( \mathbf x_t ; \sqrt{1-\beta_t} \mathbf x_{t-1}, \beta_t \mathbf{I} \right) & \qquad \qquad \text{(Eq.
 1)}
 \end{align}$$

-The mean and the variance of the distribution are parametrized with a diffusion rate $\beta_t$ in (0,1), which starts close to zero and increases with respect to the timestep.
+The mean and the variance of the distribution are parametrized with a diffusion rate $\beta_t$, which starts close to zero and increases with respect to the timestep.

 The reverse process models the distribution of $\mathbf X_{t-1} | \mathbf X_t$, which implies not only representing the marginal distribution of $\mathbf X_0$ but also being able to integrate over it.
 Thus, it is not possible to calculate the conditional distribution directly, and as such it is approximated with another Gaussian distribution: